 There is lots to do on a sailing vacation in Grenada, but to really make the most of your visit, set a course for the outlying islands of Carriacou and Petite Martinique.
 In general, Grenada is relatively un-developed in terms of tourism infrastructure, but you will still spot luxury resorts and restaurants around the island.

-Grenada offers action and adventure for even the most demanding traveller.
+Grenada sailing offers action and adventure for even the most demanding traveller.
 Hiking trails and colonial history sit side by side with sport fishing and fantastic diving or snorkelling.
 Get refreshed under cascading waterfalls, discover sleepy villages and hidden gardens, and then jump on board your private Grenada boat rental to the next incredible port of call.

 A sailing paradise

-With perfect conditions for sailing and some navigation experience, a Grenada bareboat yacht charter is one of the best things to do when visiting the islands.
+With perfect conditions for sailing and some navigation experience, a Grenada bareboat charter is one of the best things to do when visiting the islands.
 If you’re planning a Caribbean sailing vacation, or just looking for a day on the sea, you’ll find that Sailo offers everything from luxury motor yachts with captain and crew included, to a private bareboat charter from Grenada (catamaran and sailboat).

-To help you plan your sailing itinerary, these are some of the best things to do when with your Grenada boat rental.
+To help you plan your sailing itinerary, these are some of the best things to do when with your Grenada catamaran charter.

 Grenada Yacht Club